VikramPochampally/julien.tiron-silabs.com/README.md

 ff02::1:ffxx:xxxx Solicited-Node Address (Link-Local) [RFC4291]
 ff03::fc All MPL Forwarders Address (Realm-Local) [RFC7731]
 ```

+All you need to do to send a multicast packet through the network is to have several node in the network listening to a port number and from another node send a packet using one of the addresses above.

 ## Going Further in the Silicon Labs Wi-SUN Stack